 Let’s face it: busy moms have a lot on their plates.
 Between cooking delicious and nutritious meals for the kids, driving them to soccer practice, and figuring out how to make ends meet financially, moms need some time to themselves.
 That’s why it’s so important that moms get the exercise time that they need and deserve!
-Here are some important tips to follow if you’re a mom who needs a little more time in her day for exercise.
+Here are some important tips to follow if you’re someone who needs a little more time to exercise as a busy mom.

 Make a schedule

 The best way to know when you’ll be able to exercise is by making a schedule for your day.
 Waking up in the morning and imagining all the things you’ll have to do can feel overwhelming and like there simply aren’t enough hours in the day.
 However, if you write it all down and actually see how much time you’d expect to spend on each activity, you’ll see that there might be an hour here or there that you could use for a quick jog, some weight lifting, or a restorative yoga session.
 Of course, with kids running around, things never go quite exactly to plan, so make sure that you’re flexible about your schedule!

 Figure out some easy, quick exercises you can commit to